 You can easily do these tests at home yourself.
 Many sites sell rug swatches for $1 to $25.
 If you’re buying from somewhere like Amazon or Wayfair, rugs often (though not always) are available in a small size, like 3-by-5-foot versions.
 We strongly recommend ordering swatches and samples of your top few choices, putting them to a foot test, and letting your pets hang out on them.
 (Ultimately, our vacuum and stain tests were less useful.)
 Rugs often look different in person than they do online and feel different than you might think—usually, in my experience, rougher.
 An 80-square-foot rug is a hassle to return if you’re not satisfied with it when it shows up.
 (Keep in mind: On the smaller version of rugs, we found that the pattern could sometimes be on a slightly different scale.)

 A thick rug pad will help keep your rug firmly in place, protect it from excessive wear and tear, and also provide more cushion underfoot.
 We haven’t tested pads (yet), but we used a Mohawk Home Dual Surface Rug Pad in our area rug testing.
 Sweethome editor Christine Cyr Clisset ordered this pad for herself after a few hours of research.
-It comes with high Amazon user reviews (4.6 star average of 462 reviews) and is more affordable than many other double-sided pads.
-Clisset has used it under a Turkish kilim for more than a year, and the pad is still going strong.
+It has high Amazon customer reviews (4.6 stars out of five across 462 reviews at this writing) and is more affordable than many other double-sided pads.
+Christine has used it under a Turkish kilim for more than a year, and the pad is still going strong.
 The grippy texture of the bottom of the pad keeps the pad itself from slipping on the floor, while its felted top keeps the rug in place.

 Generally, you want a pad that’s smaller than your rug, but just by an inch or two on each side.
 Err on the side of buying a slightly too-large rug pad, because rug sizes online can be off by several inches.
-Our community specialist Erin Price learned this first hand at a previous job in customer service at One Kings Lane where she commonly received customer complaints about slightly-off rug sizes.
-The Mohawk pad can easily be cut with scissors.
+Our community specialist, Erin Price, learned this firsthand at a previous job in customer service at One Kings Lane, where she commonly received customer complaints about slightly off rug sizes.
+You can easily cut the Mohawk pad with scissors.
 We plan to test pads in the upcoming year, and when we do we will update this guide accordingly.

 If you want your rugs to function well and look great for as long as possible, make sure that you’re getting the right type of rug for each space.
 You’ll need sturdier rugs for a high-traffic entryway or kitchen, while you may want something plusher for a bedroom.
 Here’s a breakdown of the best types of rugs for each room.

 Kitchen: Having a rug to stand on while you chop veggies or wash dishes can be more pleasant for your feet than cold tile.
 Plus, it can add unexpected color and texture to the floor.
 A kitchen rug should be easy to clean (or so cheap that you can toss it after a nasty spill) and nice to stand on for long periods of time.
-That means flatweave or low-pile, and made out of materials that can be wiped-down (nylon or polypropylene), or even thrown in the wash (cotton).
+That means flatweave or low-pile, and made out of materials that you can wipe down (nylon or polypropylene) or even throw in the wash (cotton).
 Indoor/outdoor rugs are generally a good choice, since they can take some abuse.
 Small rugs or runners work well in this room—place a runner along the floor next to a counter.
-If you do a lot of standing in your kitchen, and don’t care so much about having a brightly colored rug, you can also buy a standing mat.
-We use this one in our Sweethome test kitchen, and recommend it in our guide to standing desk mats.
+If you do a lot of standing in your kitchen and don’t care so much about having a brightly colored rug, you can also buy a standing mat.
+We use this one in our Sweethome test kitchen, and we recommend it in our guide to standing desk mats.